 There will inevitably be the occasional false positives in the marketing funnel.
 Some leads that seem like they should go to sales based on set criteria might not be a good fit.

 Ideally, leads will only be in SAL status for a very brief time.
-After being reviewed, likely by sales development reps (SDR), these leads will become SQLs or reverted to MQLs.
+After being reviewed, likely by SDRs, these leads will become SQLs or revert to MQLs.

 So far, this post has been about the criteria for qualifying sales leads.